-The energy consumption of the system with leakage-aware TCDPM can be minimised through two different factors.

-Initiating the sleep state for longer intervals to reduce the total cost of sleep transitions and to maximise the idle period in low power state.

-Running the system at low operating temperatures to avoid the higher leakage power dissipation at high temperatures.
+The energy consumption of the system with leakage-aware TCDPM can be minimised through two different factors by either initiating the sleep state for longer intervals to reduce the total cost of sleep transitions and to maximise the idle period in low power state. or by running the system at low operating temperatures to avoid the higher leakage power dissipation at high temperatures.